King Charles heads to Germany on first overseas trip as monarch | Politics

 - Country:

+German President Frank-Walter Steinmeier will greet Charles and his wife Queen Consort Camilla with military honours at Berlin's most famous landmark, the Brandenburg Gate, a symbol of the country's division during the Cold War and subsequent reunification.
+It would be the first ceremonial welcome held there for a visiting head of state.

-Steinmeier, said it was an important "European gesture" that Charles had chosen France and Germany for his first state visit, even before his coronation in May.
+Steinmeier, is poised to hold a state banquet on Thursday at the presidential palace Schloss Bellevue for the royal couple, said it was an important "European gesture" that Charles had chosen France and Germany for his first state visit, even before his coronation in May.
 "To him and obviously all Britons, I want to say that we in Germany, in Europe, wish for close and friendly relations with the United Kingdom even after Brexit," he said in a video message ahead of the trip.

+Underscoring Charles' interest in environmental causes, one of his first engagements in Berlin will be a forum on sustainability where he will meet Germany's foreign and economy ministers who are both from the Greens party, junior partner in the country's three-way coalition.
+There he will also meet business leaders, academics and civil society representatives to discuss matters from hydrogen and renewables to industrial decarbonisation, according to Buckingham Palace.

-The royal couple will then be guests of honor at a state banquet at the presidential palace, Schloss Bellevue.
-On Thursday in Berlin, Charles will address the German lower house of parliament, the Bundestag - which he last addressed in 2020 as Prince of Wales - and meet some of the 1 million Ukrainians that have taken refuge from war in Germany.
+POST BREXIT RESET?
+Charles will address the German lower house of parliament, the Bundestag - which he last addressed in 2020 as Prince of Wales - on Thursday in Berlin, and meet some of the one million Ukrainians who have taken refuge from war in Germany.

 However, any warmer relations with Europe brought about by the visit could cool quickly if other post-Brexit issues flare up.
 These include if the effort fails to yield Britain's readmittance to the Horizon programme, the EU's key funding programme for research and innovation, with a 95.5 billion euro budget.
-Macron has suggested Charles' visit to France could be rescheduled for the summer.
+Queen Elizabeth had urged Europe to guard against division in the continent during her fifth and last state visit to Germany in 2015, at a time when Britain was seeking to renegotiate its position in the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)